valentinbarth/HIWI_classification/README.md

 and the split for cross validation (here you should also choose the appropriate number of folds when inizializen the trainer in line 68).
 Also take care of **giving the right path to your data**(in line 51) when inizializing the dataset.

+The final version of the training was performed with the following settings: number of epochs: 150 batches per epoch: 700
+batchsize: 64
+optimizer: SGD with initial learning rate of 0.0001 and a reduction of 0.1 every 40 eepochs
+loss: cross entropy

+The evaluation is performed on a 4-fold cross validation (each time 25% of the trainset is splitted for validation) One trainig on the medphys410 took about 24h with those settings.

+The training produces folders with checkpoints to load the trained model from and a log file, both within the folder of the experiment.

+## Evaluation

+There are two scripts for evaluation: `traincurve.py` and `evaluate.py`.

+**Traincurve.py** plotts losses of a training against epochs, call by:

+`python traincurve.py -d <top_folder/> -i <name des outputfiles> -e checkpoint_epoche` for example:
+`python traincurve.py -d "Runs/se_resnet_trained_final/" -i "se_resnet_final" -e 149`

+train_chkpt_149.tar has to exist, the file is then loaded and used.
+The plot is safed at: 'evaluation/plots' (both dirs are created).

+**evaluatie.py** calculates the accuracy.

+call in shell: `python evaluate.py --dir <rootdir/experiment/> --epoch <epoch to> ` e.g. in shell: `python evaluate.py --dir Runs/se_resnet_trained/ --epoch 149`
+loops over all folds and calculates + stores the accuracies in a file in the root folder of the experiment you might change the model in line 45 from resnet to se_resnet (see comment)

 ## Result